Hiking in Elk Knob State Park

 From Boone, NC

-Take US Hwy.
-421 East for about 0.6 miles from the US Hwy.
-421/221 intersection.
+From the US Hwy.
+421/221 intersection near Boone, NC, take US Hwy.
+421 East for about 0.6 miles.
 Turn left onto NC Hwy.
-194 and go 4.3 miles.
-Turn left onto Meat Camp Road (there is a sign for the state park here) and go 5.4 miles.
-The last part is steep and goes up the mountain.
+194 North and go 4.3 miles.
+Turn left onto Meat Camp Road (there is a sign for the state park there) and go 5.4 miles.
+The last portion of Meat Camp Road is steep and goes up the mountain.
 Turn right into the state park; it is 0.4 miles straight ahead to the trailhead parking on a gravel road.